1. Home

 A. Task Area – contains the Create section and all Main Views.
 This is the area where Actions and State Transitions will appear as well.

-2. When a record is clicked, the Metadata (Section 8) or Preview (Section 9) can be accessed from here.
+2. When a record is clicked, the Metadata (Section 9), Preview (Section 10) or Workflow (Section 11) can be accessed from here.

 3. Masterdata views – Contains all system elements that are managed by the Metadata Administrator.
 As a general user, this view gives you access to the structure of your system, containing the list of Sites, Departments, Processes, Departments and more.

 II.
-Recently Accessed by Me – access to documents or objects that a user has accessed within the past 30 days.
+Recent or Recently Accessed by Me – access to documents or objects that a user has accessed within the past 30 days.

 NOTE: If you wish to remove an object from this view, right-click on it then select Remove from this View.